Deaf education: General education schools

 Students are taught through spoken language in a public or private school where they join a class of predominantly (if not exclusively) typically-hearing peers.
 In this setting, deaf students can utilize a variety of supports including, but not limited to, sign language interpreters, amplification, assistive hearing technology (e.g., hearing aids, Cochlear implants), speech-to-text closed captioning, and note-taking services.

 Self-contained classrooms

 Students are taught in a self-contained classroom within a public or private general education school.
 Educational philosophies and languages of instruction vary by individual school and district.
 In self-contained classrooms, deaf and hard-of-hearing students may be placed exclusively with other deaf and hard-of-hearing peers or with other special education students.

 Some deaf children exclusively attend a mainstream program; others join select mainstream classes for part of their day.
 Students may receive accommodations, such as itinerant teachers, interpreters, assistive technology, note-takers and aides.

+Some self-contained classrooms include both hearing and deaf/hard-of-hearing students and often use a mix of signed and spoken language.
+These are known as co-enrollment programs.